Jean Messiha: Career

 Messiha began his career as a high-ranking civil servant in 2005.
 He was appointed as Deputy Undersecretary of Management at the Ministry of Defence in 2014.

 Messiha became an advisor to National Rally leader Marine Le Pen in 2014.
 In May 2016, he became the spokesman of the "Horaces", a group of high-ranking civil servants and business executives, supporting Marine Le Pen, who meet once a month and discuss the political platform of the National Rally.
 While the group announces more than 155 members, Messiha is the only one whose name has been publicly known so far.
 According to Dominique Albertini of Libération, Messiha's role within the National Rally is to represent "the drawing power of [the party] towards high-ranking civil servants".

 Messiha has asserted his belief in Renaud Camus's Great Replacement conspiracy theory, whereby Christian populations are being "replaced" through non-European immigration, specifically from Muslim and African countries.
 On social media, he has expressed that Islam is at odds with France's republican system.
 He is also a critic of the European Union.

 A candidate in the 2017 French legislative election to represent Aisne's 4th constituency in the National Assembly, Messiha was defeated in the second round by La République En Marche! candidate Marc Delatte, with 43.73% of valid votes against Delatte's 56.27%.

 In November 2020, several news outlets reported that Messiha was going to leave the National Rally.
 This was later confirmed by Messiha, who announced his departure in an interview published in Valeurs actuelles.
 In March 2021, Jean Messiha made the headlines in affirming the existence of a "black privilege" during the 46th César Awards.
-In August 2021, Twitter has permanently suspended his account @jeanmessiha for multiple violations of hateful conduct policy.

-In January 2022, Messiha joined Reconquête, the party Éric Zemmour founded in December 2021.
+During the 2022 French presidential election, Messiha supported the candidacy of Éric Zemmour.

+According to the news website Mediapart, he continued to receive salaries from the Defence Ministry from 2017 to 2022.

+On 8 November 2023 the Regulatory Authority for Audiovisual and Digital Communication (Arcom) announced its intention to classify Messiha under the "Miscellaneous right" etiquette.
+Speaking time on television is therefore deducted from the etiquette's allocated time.

+In the 2024 European Parliament election in France, Messiha was eighth on the Reconquête list led by Marion Maréchal.